openharmony/developtools_hdc_standard/README.md

 HDC mainly consists of three parts:

-1. hdc client part: the client running on the development machine, the user can request to execute the corresponding hdc command under the command terminal of the development machine (windows cmd/linux shell), running on the development machine, other terminal debugging IDEs also include hdc client .
+1. The hdc client part: the client running on the development machine, the user can request to execute the corresponding hdc command under the command terminal of the development machine (windows cmd/linux shell), running on the development machine, other terminal debugging IDEs also include hdc client .

 2. The hdc server part: As a background process, it also runs on the development machine.
 The server manages the communication between the client and the device-side daemon, including the multiplexing of connections, the sending and receiving of data communication packets, and the direct processing of individual local commands.

-3. The hdc daemon part: the daemon is deployed on the OpenHarmony device side as a daemon to run on demand, and is responsible for processing requests from the client side.
+3. The hdc daemon part: the daemon is deployed on the OpenHarmony device running on demand, and is responsible for processing requests from the client side.

 ## Table of Contents<a name="section161941989596"></a>